-The Centre for Haematology & Bone Marrow Transplant is an integral part of Nanavati Max Super Speciality Hospital - one of India’s largest, private sectors, quaternary care hospitals.
-The centre aims to provide easy access to Bone Marrow transplant as a possible cure for patients with complex blood disorders.
+The Centre for Haematology & Bone Marrow Transplant in Mumbai is an integral part of Nanavati Max Super Speciality Hospital - one of India’s largest, private sectors, quaternary care hospitals.
+The centre aims to provide easy access to Bone Marrow transplants as a possible cure for patients with complex blood disorders.

 The Centre is equipped with ultra-modern infrastructure and a team of highly experienced, internationally trained specialists.
 It is supported by state-of-the-art transfusion services and advanced laboratories, along with a fully-equipped radiation oncology unit.
 We are also an authorised stem cell collection centre for DATRI Blood Stem Cell Donor`s Registry.

 - 6-bed state-of-the-art unit - one of the biggest and one-of-its-kind in the city of Mumbai

 - Large spacious transplant suit room with positive pressure ventilation and HEPA filter

 - Adult and Paediatric Intensive Care Unit with isolation beds

 - Daycare facility for outpatient

 - Chemotherapy / Immunotherapy / Blood Transfusion

 - Endoscopy / Bronchoscopy / Dialysis unit available